moved that Bill , be read the second time and referred to a committee.

 First, we should ensure we hear from those people impacted by the decision, such as groups like front-line RCMP and CBSA officers who would be subjected to the evaluations this oversight committee would have.
 We were shocked in the last session that neither the RCMP or the CBSA unions were involved.
 However, again, that is not necessarily new in the consultation policies of the government.

-A news article stated, “The union representing border officers has heard little about the proposal and was not consulted on the bill”, that being the former Bill C-98, an nearly identical bill to this one.
+A news article stated, “The union representing border officers has heard little about the proposal and was not consulted on the bill”, that being the former Bill C‑98, a bill nearly identical to this one.
 It went on to say, “Jean-Pierre Fortin, national president of the Customs and Immigration Union (CIU), said the president of the CBSA also was left in the dark and could not inform the union of any details of the legislation.”

 My hope is that this has been taken care of, or will be taken of.
 However, in speaking with those two bodies, with the National Police Federation, on the previous bill, I am left with the impression that the Liberals did not consult them either.

-As members heard earlier, I had ask the minister if the government had corrected it this time.
+As members heard earlier, I had asked the minister if the government had corrected it this time.
 I guess we will find out once it gets to committee, and my colleagues will hear from those individuals who I just mentioned.

 We will want to hear from impacted Canadians on this matter.
 There should not be a need to get high-priced lobbyists involved to get the minister's attention.